Star flows: a characterization via Lyapunov functions: Proof of Theorems , and Corollary

+In other words, for every vector field $Y$, in a sufficient small $C^1$-neighborhood $\mathcal{V}$ of $X$, and for every cocycle $B_t$ over $Y$ close to $A_t$, and then to $P^t$, we must have the same $\J$-properties.
+This is a consequence of the cone fields extension to a neighborhood of $L$ and because the infinitesimal generator $D_{Y,B}$ of $B_t$ be a linear map close to the infinitesimal generator $D$ of the cocycle $A_t$ over $X$.

+Moreover, by $C^1$-closeness between $X$ and $Y$, uniform continuity of the $\J$ derivative on preperiodic orbits in $L$ and robustness of strictly $\J$-monotonicity property, the signal of the derivative of the extension of the quadratic form clearly remains positive for nearby orbits of nearby vector fields.

+The continuous extension of the cones is well known by classical hyperbolic theory and, more important to say, its properties remain valid for any vector field $C^1$-close enough to $X$.
+As the periodic orbits of the approximating vector fields converge to a compact set of $X$ containing the preperiodic orbit, we obtain uniform continuity of the corresponding quadratic forms in a neighborhood of this compact set for nearby flows, see Remark \ref{rmk:forms-continuity} below.

-If, for some $Y \in \mathcal{V}$, another periodic orbit is created, by $C^1$-closeness it is $\J$-monotone for the linear Poincar\'e flow $P^t_Y$ associated to $Y$, since it comes from a preperiodic one of $X$ which is $\J$-monotone for the linear Poincar\'e flow $P^t_X$, by hyphotesis.
-See \cite[Section 2.5.4]{ArSal2012}.
+If, for some $Y \in \mathcal{V}$, another periodic orbit is created, by $C^1$-closeness it is strictly $\J$-monotone for the linear Poincar\'e flow $P^t_Y$ associated to $Y$, since it comes from a preperiodic one of $X$ which is strictly $\J$-monotone for the linear Poincar\'e flow $P^t_X$, by hyphotesis.
+See \cite[Section 2.5.4]{ArSal2012} and the proof of \cite[Theorem 4.3]{ArSal2012}.